infoxchange/pallet/README.md

   up by Pallet users, and is only expected to be understood by the application.
   Typical use can be controlling the performance vs. logging output for test and production instances.

+The following environment variables MAY be provided for the serve phase only:

+* `WEB_CONCURRENCY` - the number of processes serving HTTP requests.
+* `WORKER_CONCURRENCY` - the number of background processes.

+If either of them is present, the application SHOULD start as many HTTP or background workers, respectively.
+If one or the other is not specified, the application MUST use its own judgement of how many workers to start.

 ### Services